inkVerb/VIP/501/Lesson-12.md

 # Done!
 Have a cookie: ### #

 # Roadmap Assignments

-Features to be added

-*These may appear as future lessons for 601, and you can do your own as projects or homework assignments*
+*These can be projects or homework assignments*

 1. Add filters to pieces.php:
   - Order by (date published, title, id/started)